South Korea relaxes some social distancing rules as new virus cases fall

 SEOUL (Reuters) - South Korea extended its social distancing policy for another 16 days on Sunday but offered some relief for churches and sporting fixtures, as it reported just eight new coronavirus infections, the lowest in two months.

-The slightly relaxed guidelines mean high-risk facilities like churches will no longer have to close, while sports matches such as soccer can resume without an audience.
+The slightly relaxed guidelines mean high-risk venues like churches will face fewer restrictions, while sports matches such as the popular Korea Baseball Organization (KBO) League can resume without an audience.

 “It is safest to maintain the intensive social distancing, but it isn’t easy realistically.
 We need to find a middle ground,” Prime Minister Chung Sye-kyun told a televised meeting of government officials.